Order-to-Cash: The definitive guide to a complex process

 • Credit management.
 If customers have applied for credit, your system should confirm their eligibility internally or through your partners and confirm with fulfillment.

 • Shipping.
-While your software can’t pack and tape (yet!), it will be responsible for sending shipping confirmations and tracking information to customers and recording it in your system.
+While your software can’t pack and tape (yet!), it will be responsible for sending shipping confirmations, tracking information to customers and recording it in your system.

 • Collections.
 While it’s an unpleasant part of doing business, alerts should be automatically sent for delinquent accounts and forwarded to collections as necessary.